prometheus-community/smartctl_exporter/README.md

                                Regexp of devices to exclude from automatic scanning. (mutually exclusive to device-include)
       --smartctl.device-include=""
-                               Regexp of devices to include from automatic scanning. (mutually exclusive to device-exclude)
+                               Regexp of devices to include in automatic scanning. (mutually exclusive to device-exclude)
       --web.telemetry-path="/metrics"
                                Path under which to expose metrics